 - The most common reason a segment doesn’t match on a ride or run is that GPS drift occurred while you were recording your activity.
 This can cause you to miss the start or end points of the segment - both of which are necessities - or can cause you to trigger our "Gap Threshold" in the middle of a segment.

 - One other possibility is that it is "hidden."
-There is a link at the bottom of the ride page which may say "Show hidden Segments" You may see the segment listed there - and you can unhide it.
+There is a link at the bottom of the ride page (website only) which may say "Show hidden Segments".
+You may see the segment listed there - and you can unhide it.
 For more details, see the article here

 - What can I do?